osanstrong/arfc.github.io/software_templates.md

 they create software projects.

 # Existing Templates
-There are a couple open source templates that provide a high quality template that can be useful in software development, and if your project falls under the range of capabilities they have it can save you a lot of time by using them or adapting them to start your project.
+There are a couple open source projects that provide a high quality template that can be useful in software development, and if your project falls under the range of capabilities they have it can save you a lot of time by using them or adapting them to start your project.